mcqueen1987/openlawnz-data-aggregator/README.md

 ### Description

-- Procurement gets data from a `datasource` and loads it into PostgresSQL into a separate immutable database.
+- Procurement gets data from a `datasource` and loads it into a postgres database server named `openlawnz_db` and a schema named `ingest`.

 A `case` datastore must return an array of: